 The guidelines for providing services under the Physicians at Teaching Hospitals (PATH) rules are written by the Centers for Medicare and Medicaid Services (CMS).
 The physician billable services provided under these guidelines are reimbursed by CMS.

 Services furnished in teaching settings are paid under the Medicare Physician Fee Schedule (MPFS) if the services are:

-- Personally furnished by a physician who in not a resident;
+- Personally furnished by a physician who is not a resident

 There are general documentation guidelines as well as Evaluation and Management (E&M) guidelines required by CMS for services to be paid when provided by an Intern or Resident.

-There are General Documentation Guidelines with regards to:
+There are General Documentation Guidelines with regard to:

 - Dictated and transcribed notes

 - Typed notes